-In criminal justice, intermediate sanctions refer to a range of non-incarceration penalties that fall between traditional probation and imprisonment.
+In criminal justice, intermediate sanctions are penalties that fall between standard probation and jail time.

 [ Glossary ]